anh311/LearningProjects/HF-Simulations_openEMS/Wilkinson/README.md

-# Wilkinson Power Divider with Microstrip (FAILED – my structure was bad and SMD resistor needed)
+# Wilkinson Power Divider with Microstrip
 ## Goal
 - Try simulate a Wilkinson Power Divider at 1 GHz
 - Check how it splits power and matches the ports